«

 A Committee of Muses

 You may notice that there’s no dedicated muse for TV or movies or radio shows.
-That’s because the media’s not as important as the message.
-For example, Star Wars as a whole would fall under the domain of Calliope, since it is an epic tale in the vein of Joseph Campbell’s Hero with a Thousand Faces.
-The visual effects however, which were groundbreaking back in 1977, would be inspired by Techne, the same muse who inspired the Mona Lisa.
-At the same time, John William’s monumental opening theme song was inspired by Euterpe.
-An idea as big as Star Wars is bound to have many inspirations and many muses.
+That’s because the media’s not as important as the content.
+Let’s take Star Wars as an example.
+The plot falls under the domain of Calliope.
+Meanwhile the visual effects draw inspiration from Techne while John William’s monumental score comes from Euterpe.
+An idea as big as Star Wars has many inspirations and many muses.

 If muses exist, as anything more than neurochemical functions in our brains, there are probably millions, if not billions of them.
 But as far as general categories go, I think this is a good start.
 Is there anything I missed?
-Are there any fields of art or science or technology that aren’t covered by the eighteen muses above?
+Are there any fields of art or science or technology that the above muses don’t cover?
 If you can think of anything, let me know in the comments section.

 Love this!
 Did you make up the last nine?